 It was actually Villanueva who was the bigger name for the Cubs, though he eventually got stuck behind Kris Bryant before surfacing with the Padres.
 But the soft-tossing Hendricks, at the time pitching for Class A Advanced Myrtle Beach, has become a huge part of some of the best Cubs teams in history, contributing a 3.14 ERA over 966 innings.

 July 31, 2010: Corey Kluber from Padres to Indians in three-team deal including Cardinals

 This, along with the Jake Arrieta trade from the Orioles to Cubs in 2013, is perhaps the pinnacle of the genre, because Kluber didn't just work out well, he's a two-time American League Cy Young Award winner who's regularly in the "best pitcher in baseball" conversation.
 At the time, the NL West-leading Padres badly wanted a bat, namely St. Louis outfielder Ryan Ludwick.
 But in order to match up, they had to include Cleveland, who had Jake Westbrook, a starter the Cardinals coveted.

-In order to make all the pieces fit, the Padres had to send a 24-year-old prospect who wasn't on any lists and was having a good-not-great year at Double-A. Three years later, Kluber established himself as a regular big league starter.
+In order to make all the pieces fit, the Padres had to send a 24-year-old prospect who wasn't on any lists and was having a good-not-great year at Double-A. Three years later, Kluber, who was traded to the Rangers earlier this offseason, established himself as a regular big league starter.
 He's been building a sneaky Cooperstown case ever since, with two AL Cy Young Award wins and two more top-three finishes.